JLin0/JLin0/README.md

 - 🥇 Completed software engineering internships at [Uber](https://www.uber.com/) 🚘 and [Capital One](https://www.capitalone.com/) 💳.
 - 🔭 I’m currently working on building an algorithmic trading bot for the S&P 500.
 - 🌱 I’m currently learning distributed systems, microservices, and Spring Boot.
-- 🤔 I'm interested in backend and full stack engineering.
+- 🤔 I'm interested in backend engineering.

 ### What's in my bag?